leirbag95/Traffic-Simulator/README.md

 ```
 ## How to try it ?

- Clone the project and launch it with Unity, then Build & Run the project with the OS you want.
+ - Clone the project and launch it with Unity, then Build & Run the project with the OS you want.

+ - Download the project for Mac OS through this link https://www.dropbox.com/s/oqb06ngq1tme0n0/Buildv2.app.zip?dl=0

 ## How does it work ?